wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 The HTTP POST request will have a content type of application/sdp and contain the SDP offer as body.
 The WHIP ingestion endpoint will generate an SDP answer and return it on a 202 Accepted response with content type of application/sdp and the SDP answer as body.

+SDP offer SHOULD use the sendonly attribute and the SDP answer MUST use the recvonly attribute.

 Once session is setup ICE consent freshness {{!RFC7675}} will be used to detect abrupt disconnection and DTLS teardown for session termination by either side.

 ## ICE and NAT support